Meagherq/apim-lab-terraform/apim-lab/5-versionsRevisions/apimanagement-5-2-Revisions.md

   ![Terraform APIM Calc API v2 rev2](../../assets/images/tf-module-5-add-calc-api-v2-rev2.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create a rev2 resource for the Calculator API v2 and its configuration.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create a rev2 resource for the Calculator API v2 and its configuration.

 Note how new product associations are not required for revisions but are required for versions.